 Projects Completed (year end 2008)

-Oak Ridge National Laboratory has acquired PCTRAN new reactor model
+Oak Ridge National Laboratory has acquired a PCTRAN new reactor model

 MST has delivered a new reactor PCTRAN model to the national lab's Advanced Reactor Systems and Safety Group.
 ARSS provides a wide range of support for analyzing, modeling, and controlling reactor power systems.
-The lab is commissioned by the US NRC for reviewing all vendors' submittals of new reactor designs.
-With their expertise and resource, PCTRAN will evolve into a major analytical and simulation tool in the development of advanced reactor systems.
+The lab is commissioned by the US NRC to review all vendors' new reactor design submissions.
+With their expertise and resources, PCTRAN will evolve into a major analytical and simulation tool in the development of advanced reactor systems.

-In 2006 PCTRAN has successfully added Calvert Cliffs (Constellation), FitzPatrick (Entergy Northeast), Beaver Valley and Limerick (for Pennsylvania DEP) and Tsuruga (JAPC in Japan) in its client list.
-A Gaussian plume and puff dispersion model is successfully integrated for projection of offsite dose.
-In addition, NRC has approved Constellation's submittal of Ginna's power upgrade using PCTRAN in PSA.
-Following is a brief outline:
+In 2006, PCTRAN successfully added Calvert Cliffs (Constellation), FitzPatrick (Entergy Northeast), Beaver Valley and Limerick (for Pennsylvania DEP), and Tsuruga (JAPC in Japan) to its client list.
+A Gaussian plume and puff dispersion model was successfully integrated for the projection of off-site dose.
+In addition, the NRC approved Constellation's submittal of Ginna's power upgrade using PCTRAN in PSA.
+The following is a brief outline of completed projects:

 Loss of RHR during Cold Shutdown Mid-loop Conditions for Turkey Point

-Plant specific models of PCTRAN for the St Lucie and Turkey Point plants have been used over 20 years in FP&L. In 2006 the model is upgraded to analyze loss of RHR during cold shutdown mid-loop conditions.
-Boil-off to core uncovery time is studied for various combinations of equipment availability and operator actions.
-A new feature of fast replay can make lively visual presentation in place of dull transient plots.
+Plant-specific models of PCTRAN for the Saint Lucie and Turkey Point plants have been used for over 20 years at FP&L. In 2006, the model was upgraded to analyze loss of RHR during cold shutdown mid-loop conditions.
+Boil-off to core uncovery time was studied for various combinations of equipment availability and operator actions.
+A newfast replay feature can replace dull transient plots with lively visual presentations.

 PCTRAN-PWR used as course material in IAEA's Workshop

-on Advanced Reactor Simulation in Bucharest, Romania, July 3-7, 2006.
-It is the ninth year the UN agency conducts the training workshop for member states.
-The workshop for 2007 will be held in Internation Center for Theoretical Physics (ICTP) in Trieste, Italy in October.
+The workshop on Advanced Reactor Simulation in Bucharest, Romania, July 3-7, 2006 was the ninth time that the UN agency conducted its annual training workshop for member states.
+The workshop for 2007 was held at the International Center for Theoretical Physics (ICTP) in Trieste, Italy in October.

-Taiwan Power Company has used a puff model with variable weather condition to its PCTRAN model to evaluate the total committed dose equivalent (TEDE) rate and integrated dose inside the emergency planning zone (5 km radius) from local atmospheric dispersion.
+TPC integrated a puff model with variable weather conditions into its PCTRAN model to evaluate the total committed dose equivalent (TEDE) rate and integrated dose inside the emergency planning zone (5 km radius) from local atmospheric dispersion.
 The model assumes a quasi-steady state release of radioactive materials.
-Different scenario of the accident determines the consequences of the release.
-Atmospheric conditions, such as Pasquils conditions, wind speed and direction is the user inputs.
+Different accident scenarios determine the consequences of release.
+Atmospheric conditions, such as Pasquill conditions, wind speed, and wind direction, are the user inputs.
 A colored display around the emergency planning zone shows dose rate distributions.

 Preparation of Calvert Cliffs model for Constellation Energy

-A plant specific model of the C-E PWR plant Calvert Cliffs was completed for the Risk Engineering Department.
-It is used for PRA event tree consequence study.
-Details of the PWR plant's reactor protection system (RPS) and Emergecy Feature Actuation System (EFAS) are modeled and tested successfully.
-The tool has met Regulatory Guide 1.174 for providing support in risk-based Reactor Oversight Process.
+A plant-specific model of the C-E PWR plant Calvert Cliffs was completed for the Risk Engineering Department.
+It is used for PRA event tree consequence studies.
+Details of the PWR plant's reactor protection system (RPS) and Emergecy Feature Actuation System (EFAS) were modeled and tested successfully.
+The tool met Regulatory Guide 1.174 for providing support in the risk-based Reactor Oversight Process.

 Limerick and Beaver Valley Plant Models to State of Pennsylvania

-The State Department of Environment Protection, Radiation Protection Bureau has selected two out of five nuclear plants in its Commonwealth as the first step to be equipped with its own computerized scenario generators.
-Acquisition of the remaining Peach Bottom, Susquehanna and TMI plant models are in planning
+The State Department of Environmental Protection Radiation Protection Bureau selected two out of five nuclear plants in its Commonwealth to receive their own computerized scenario generators, as a first step towards equipping all of their nuclear plants with this software.
+Acquisition of models for the remaining Peach Bottom, Susquehanna, and TMI plant models are in planning

 Severe Accident Simulator for Tsuruga 1 of JAPC

-The largest nuclear power generation company in Japan has installed PCTRAN simulator for its GE BWR-2 plant.
-It is used for severe accident management (SAM) program.
-The model allows core melt, hydrogen generation, containment failure and corium-concrete-interaction.
+The largest nuclear power generation company in Japan has installed the PCTRAN simulator for its GE BWR-2 plant, as part of its severe accident management (SAM) program.
+The model allows core melt, hydrogen generation, containment failure, and corium-concrete-interaction.
 Management guidelines such as flooding, vent, and combustion gas control can then be tested in analysis or exercise.
-Benchmark against MAAP and SAFER codes are successful.
+Benchmark against MAAP and SAFER codes were successful.

 Spent fuel pool accident simulators for Entergy Northeast

-After successful development of Indian Point (PWR) SFP simulator, the first BWR SFP simulator for FitzPatrick was completed.
-Given that SFP of Mark 1 is high above ground, a loss of coolant event either by mechanical failure or sabotage could be catastrophic.
-The simulator provides time estimate to potential zirconium fire and alternate mitigation means.
+After successful development of the Indian Point (PWR) SFP simulator, the first BWR SFP simulator for FitzPatrick was completed.
+Given that the SFP of Mark 1 is high above ground, a loss of coolant event either by mechanical failure or sabotage could be catastrophic.
+The simulator provides time estimates for potential zirconium fire and alternate mitigation means.

 Ginna's Extended Power Upgrade

 PCTRAN was used for justifying the success criteria determination in the event trees of the plant's PSA for a power upgrade from 1520 MWt to 1775 MWt.
-The core degration frequency (CDF) must not increase significantly for the power upgrade.
+The core degradation frequency (CDF) must not increase significantly for the power upgrade to be safely allowed.
 The analysis was reviewed and endorsed by Westinghouse.
 NRC has since reviewed the submittal and approved the methodology and results.

 US Naval Academy use of PCTRAN in its curriculum

-The academy has acquired both a generic PWR power plant and an experimental pool reactor models for its midshipman's class of nuclear technology.
-Neutron multiplication, criticality, moderator and poison feedback, and power maneuvering can be demonstrated lively.
-It is used in classroom lecture and computer laboratory for both normal and transient nuclear operations.
+The academy acquired both a generic PWR power plant and an experimental pool reactor model for its midshipman's class on nuclear technology.
+Neutron multiplication, criticality, moderator and poison feedback, and power maneuvering can be demonstrated in a live interface.
+These models are used in classroom lectures and computer laboratories for both normal and transient nuclear operations.

-Florida Power and Light Company St Lucie and Turkey Point Plants
+Florida Power and Light Company Saint Lucie and Turkey Point Plants

-Plant specific models of PCTRAN-Windows for the C-E St Lucie and Westinghouse 3-loop Turkey Point plants have been completed.
-Cases of small break LOCA, stuck open PORV and station blackout have been analyzed on consideration of core exposure timing (Division I of PRA).
+Plant-specific models of PCTRAN-Windows for the C-E Saint Lucie and Westinghouse 3-loop Turkey Point plants were completed.
+Cases of small break LOCA, stuck open PORV, and station blackout were analyzed on the consideration of core exposure timing (Division I of PRA).
 The Westinghouse Peer's Review Group for PRA success criteria determination reviewed the report.

 NEAT/JNC of Japan (Now Japan Nuclear Energy Safety Organization)

-In February of 2003, a license agreement was reached by introduction of CSA of Japan, Co, Ltd to license the code to Nuclear Emergency Assistance and Training Center (NEAT) of Japan Nuclear Cycle Development Institute (JNC).
-Training seminars have been conducted in March of 2003 at the two NEAT facilities in Tokai Village and Tsuruga city.
+In February of 2003, a license agreement was reached by the introduction of CSA of Japan, Co, Ltd to license the code to the Nuclear Emergency Assistance and Training Center (NEAT) of Japan Nuclear Cycle Development Institute (JNC).
+Training seminars were conducted in March of 2003 at the two NEAT facilities in Tokai Village and Tsuruga city.
 PCTRAN PWR and BWR are used to support emergency planning for all 55 nuclear units in Japan.
-In 2006 the code was upgraded to include preset freeze and replay capabilities.
-It is currently under evaluation to have another upgrade to include offsite dose assessment feature.
+In 2006, the code was upgraded to include preset freeze and replay capabilities.
+Another upgrade to include an off-site dose assessment feature is under consideration.

 KKG Goesgen in Switzerland Spent Fuel Pool

 A KKG Goesgen (KWU 3-loop 900 Mwe PWR) spent fuel pool simulator was developed for the Swiss regulatory agency HSK.
-It has the capability of analyzing a “total destruction” with complete loss of cooling and coolant to the pool and making dose release estimate to the environment.
+It has the capability of analyzing a “total destruction” with complete loss of cooling and coolant to the pool and making estimates of dose release to the environment.

 Omaha Public Power District Fort Calhoun

-Plant specific models of PCTRAN-Windows for the C-E designed Fort Calhoun Plant was prepared in 2001.
-It is site-licensed for application in emergency preparedness, nuclear analysis, PRA and training (including severe accident management guidelines).
-In year 2002 it was expanded into core-melt and containment failure for severe accident management guidelines (SAMG).
+A plant-specific model of PCTRAN-Windows for the C-E designed Fort Calhoun Plant was prepared in 2001.
+The model is site-licensed for application in emergency preparedness, nuclear analysis, PRA, and training (including severe accident management guidelines).
+In 2002, it was expanded into core-melt and containment failure for severe accident management guidelines (SAMG).
 The model can handle hydrogen generation and burn following core exposure.
-In year 2007 OPPD has decided to upgrad again to expand to offsite dose assessment.
+In 2007, OPPD decided to upgrade again to expand to off-site dose assessment.

 Atomic Energy Council of Taiwan

-A contract work was awarded by the Taiwan government agency to prepare the Emergency Action Level (EAL) matrix according to Nulear Energy Institute (NEI) guideline NESP007.
+A contract work was awarded by the Taiwanese government agency to prepare the Emergency Action Level (EAL) matrix according to the Nulear Energy Institute (NEI) guideline NESP007.
 Accident scenarios generated by PCTRAN-Windows will be used in exercises with the symptom-oriented EAL matrix to determine the EAL classification.

 Nuclear Power Corporation (NUPEC) of Japan

-MST has won a contract to provide eight PCTRAN model types for analyzing all 55 light water reactor power plants in Japan.
-They are categorized into eight groups: Westinghouse/MHI PWR of 2, 3 and 4 loops with dry containment and 4-loop PWR with ice condenser containment, GE/Toshiba/Hitachi BWR3 and 4 with Mark I containment, BWR5 with Mark II containment and ABWR.
+MST won a contract to provide eight PCTRAN model types for analyzing all 55 light water reactor power plants in Japan.
+The plants are categorized into eight groups: Westinghouse/MHI PWR of 2, 3, and 4 loops with dry containment and 4-loop PWR with ice condenser containment, GE/Toshiba/Hitachi BWR3 and 4 with Mark I containment, BWR5 with Mark II containment, and ABWR.
 The software will be used for analyzing thousands of event tree cases leading to core failure.
 It will also be used for generating source terms for dose release.

 NPP Chinshan of Taiwan Power Company (GE BWR-4 Mark-I 600 MWx2) for Windows